Jean Galea

 Unfortunately, while Spain remains an amazing country with friendly people and all the ingredients to sustain an incredible lifestyle, it has been plagued by bad politics for several years now, and that has paved the way for the decline of this country.

 Spain has a complex tax system where taxes are levied by the central, regional, and local governments.
-Stamp duties, transfer, wealth, and inheritance taxes are administrated and regulated by 19 regional governments.
+Stamp duties, transfer, wealth, and inheritance taxes are administered and regulated by 19 regional governments.
 Regional governments can also approve additional taxes and set the regional income tax brackets and rates, representing 50 percent of the overall income tax, while the other 50 percent is set by the central government.

 With that background in place, it’s time to get practical and look at the various questions and doubts foreigners have when dealing with the Spanish taxation system.